romshark/yamagiconf/README.md

 	- ❗️ Requires `"env"` struct tags to be POSIX-style and forbids any non-primitive env var fields.
 	- ❗️ Allows only primitive fields with the `env` tag to be overwritten with env vars. forbids any non-primitive env var fields.
 	- 🚫 Forbids non-pointer struct map values.
+	- 🚫 Forbids the use of `"yaml"` and `"env"` struct tags within implementations of `encoding.TextUnmarshaler` and/or `yaml.Unmarshaler`.
 - YAML restrictions:
 	- 🚫 Forbids the use of `no`, `yes`, `on` and `off` for `bool`, allows only `true` and `false`.
 	- 🚫 Forbids the use of `~` and `Null`, allows only `null` for nilables.
 	- 🚫 Forbids assigning `null` to non-nilables (which normally would assign zero value).
 	- 🚫 Forbids fields in the YAML file that aren't specified by the Go type.
 	- 🚫 Forbids the use of [YAML tags](https://yaml.org/spec/1.2.2/#3212-tags).
 	- ❗️ Requires fields specified in the configuration type to be present in the YAML file.

 - Features:
 	- 🪄 If any type within your configuration struct implements the `Validate` interface, then its validation method will be called.